Social Assistance Summaries

 How many people claim social assistance?

-On average, there were 2,000 cases (families and single adults) in the Northwest Territories’ Income Assistance Program in 2017/18, and 3,000 beneficiaries (individual claimants, their partners, and dependent children).
-In 2017/18, the number of cases was 200 higher than in the previous year, and the number of beneficiaries was 370 higher – these were the largest year-on-year increases since at least 2001/02.
+On average, there were 2,100 cases (families and single adults) in the Northwest Territories’ Income Assistance Program in 2018/19, and 3,200 beneficiaries (individual claimants, their partners, and dependent children).
+The number of cases and beneficiaries has increased for six consecutive years.

 - These income assistance numbers only represent clients served by the Department of Education, Culture and Employment of the Government of Northwest Territories.
-First Nations on reserve are included in these data
+First Nations on reserve are included in this data.

 - Click here for more information about how the data is gathered